 Wild Trout Private Conservation Initiative

 In the evolution of a fisherwoman or fisherman, there is a natural progression.
 As a novice, we just dream of landing that first fish, any fish!
 Once success becomes routine we then follow our ambitions to larger and larger trophy fish.
 The zenith of the evolution is to go on safari and chase those legendary species that are world famous for their fight and beauty.
 Gerrard rainbow trout is a Holy Grail race of Columbia Basin redband trout many fishermen call Kamloops trout.
-The California golden trout is revered as arguably the most beautiful and difficult to reach trout.
+The California golden trout is revered as perhaps the most beautiful and difficult to reach trout.
 There are more subspecies of cutthroat trout than any other trout species put together it seems.
 Lahontan cutthroat trout of the famed Pyramid Lake reached Herculean proportions.
 Apache trout and Gila trout evoke spiritual images of the deserts of the American southwest.
-Salters, Coasters or Nipigon brook trout, Sunapee trout and aurora trout are all famous and very elusive subspecies and races of brook trout.
+Salters, Coasters or Nipigon brook trout and aurora trout are all famous and very elusive subspecies and races of brook trout.
+Sunapee trout are actually a sub-species of arctic charr.
 Further south are the southern Appalacian brook trout of north Georgia, Tennessee and North Carolina.

 Take a look at FishEyeGuy's gallery of Wild trout for a bit of inspiration of what can be done.